Ruby and The Lost Crystals

 Game Programming Team:

-Main Game Art Team:
+Game Art Team:

 • Isabelle Borcard: Lead Game Art

-• Eliot Depres: Main Level Artist
+• Eliot Depres: Level & Props Artist

 Audio Team:

-• Dylan Fracheboud
+Louise Durmaz, Dylan Fracheboud

 Showcase